Mac

 (2) Color Format

-This issue may be circumvented by changing the Signal Format settings on some ColorEdge monitors as described below.
+This issue can be circumvented by changing the Signal Format settings on some ColorEdge monitors as described below.

 (3) Color Profile